 Aims and Scope

 Evidence review and synthesis methodology (hereafter referred to as ‘evidence synthesis’) is now in widespread use in sectors of society where science can inform decision making and has become a recognised standard for accessing, appraising and synthesising scientific information.
 The need for rigour, objectivity and transparency in reaching conclusions from a body of scientific information is evident in many areas of policy and practice, from clinical medicine to social justice.
-Our environment and the way we manage it are no exception and there are many urgent problems for which we need a reliable source of evidence on which to base actions.
-Many of these actions will be controversial and/or expensive and it is vital that they are informed by the best available evidence and not simply by the assertions or beliefs of special interest groups.
+Our environment and the way we manage it are no exceptions and there are many urgent problems for which we need a reliable source of evidence on which to base actions.
+Many of these actions will be controversial and/or expensive and it is vital that they are informed by the best available evidence and not simply by the assertions or beliefs of vested interest groups.
 For evidence synthesis to be credible, legitimate and reliable, standards regarding its conduct need to be clearly defined.
-Such standards include examining possible sources of bias both in the evidence and in the way the review and synthesis is conducted.
-In so doing, the goal is to provide an explicit level of confidence in the findings to the end-user.
-Here we present the latest guidelines for the planning and conduct of CEE Evidence Syntheses (separated into Systematic Reviews and Systematic Maps see below) in environmental management.
+Such standards include examining possible sources of bias both in the evidence and in the way the review and synthesis are conducted.
+In so doing, the goal is to provide an explicit level of trust and confidence in the findings to the end-user.
+Here we present the latest guidelines for the planning and conduct of CEE Evidence Syntheses in environmental management (separated, where appropriate, into Systematic Reviews and Systematic Maps, with a special section on Rapid Reviews, see below) .

-The guidelines and standards for CEE Evidence Syntheses (including the planning and review stages) have been adapted from methodologies developed and established over more than two decades in the health sciences (Higgins & Green 2009), informed by developments in other sectors such as social sciences and education (Gough et al. 2012) and tested through practice in developing the CEE Library of Evidence Syntheses.
-Through undertaking and peer reviewing CEE Evidence Syntheses, researching and adapting existing methodologies, and through analysis of procedures and outcomes, CEE contributors have developed specific guidelines for application to environmental management and the types of data and study designs that are prevalent in environmental research.
+The guidelines and standards for CEE Evidence Syntheses (including the planning and review stages) have been adapted from methodologies developed and established over more than two decades in the health sciences (Higgins & Green 2011), informed by developments in other sectors such as social sciences and education (Gough et al. 2012) and tested through practice in developing the CEE Library of Evidence Syntheses and the CEE Journal ‘Environmental Evidence’.
+Through undertaking and peer reviewing CEE Evidence Syntheses, researching and adapting existing methodologies, and through analysis of procedures and outcomes, CEE contributors have developed these guidelines and standards specifically for application to environmental management and the types of data and study designs that are prevalent in environmental research.
 Whilst past CEE Systematic Reviews and Systematic Maps may provide some guidance, our advice is not to assume that past practices are sufficient for future CEE Standards.
-This document refers to examples of best practice and CEE is constantly trying to improve standards of evidence review and synthesis.
+CEE is constantly trying to improve standards of evidence review and synthesis.

-Although the basic ethos of evidence synthesis is generic, environmental methodologies are often different in nature and application from those in other fields and this is reflected in these guidelines.
-At first glance, many of the approaches may seem routine and common sense, but the rigour and objectivity applied at key stages, and the underlying philosophy of transparency and independence, sets them apart from the majority of traditional reviews published in the field of applied ecology (Roberts et al. 2006, O’Leary et al. 2016).
+Although the basic ethos of evidence synthesis is generic, environmental study methodologies are often different in nature and application from those in other fields and this is reflected in these guidelines.
+At first glance, many of the approaches may seem routine and common sense, but the rigour and objectivity applied at key stages, and the underlying philosophy of transparency, replicability and independence, sets them apart from the majority of traditional reviews published in the field of applied ecology (Roberts et al. 2006, O’Leary et al. 2016).
 Evidence syntheses are being commissioned by a wide range of organisations in the environmental sector and the need for common guidelines and standards, and collaborative development of the methodology, is critical to the formation of an openly accessible and credible evidence base that functions as a public good.
 We argue that, once more widely established, CEE methodology will significantly improve the identification and provision of evidence to inform practice and policy in environmental management.
-For this methodology to have an impact on effectiveness of our actions, more environmental scientists and other stakeholders need to get involved in the conduct of CEE Evidence Syntheses.
-For those intending to conduct evidence reviews syntheses, these guidelines are provided in the spirit of collaboration and we encourage you to contribute your work to the CEE, use and improve these guidelines, and help establish an evidence-based framework for our discipline.
+For this methodology to have an impact on effectiveness of our actions, more environmental scientists and other stakeholders need to get involved in the conduct of rigorous Evidence Syntheses.
+For those intending to conduct evidence reviews and syntheses, these guidelines and standards are provided in the spirit of collaboration and we encourage you to contribute to the CEE mission, use and improve these guidelines and standards, and help establish an evidence-based framework for our discipline.

 Who are these guidelines and standards for?